akmitrich/rsunimrcp_asr/README.md

 # rsunimrcp_asr
-Rust port of demo UniMRCP recog plugin
+Rust port of demo UniMRCP recog plugin.
+I have plugins for 5 ASR vendors in production.
+If you are interested please contact me.

 ## Build
 Make sure to satisfy [all the pre-requisits](https://github.com/akmitrich/rsunimrcp-sys#build) for `rsunimrcp-sys` crate.